UBC-iGEM/internal-wiki-2023-24/src/human-practices/sustainability/sustainability.md

 - Identify and prioritize SDGs that have not been covered in previous sessions or new advancements
 - Brainstorm SDGs that can also be project specific
 - Reach out to previous guests who have been on the podcast before as well as new voices and experts who can bring unique perspectives to the podcast.
-- Figure out how to enhance production quality (Better question, recording, editing, design, etc)
+- Figure out how to enhance production quality (better question, recording, editing, design, etc)
 - Implement a feedback mechanism for listeners and guests (identify opportunities for growth and improvement in future episodes)